 Property Туре Multiplicity Description

-datatype oval:SimpleDatatypeEnumeration 1 Possible values:
+datatype oval:SimpleDatatypeEnumeration 1 Possible values: • 'ipv4_address' • 'ipv6_address'

-• 'ipv4_address'

-'ipv6_address'
+Also allows an empty string value.

 4.3.66 EntityStateIPAddressStringType

 The EntityStateIPAddressStringBaseType extends the EntityStateSimpleBaseType and describes an IPv4 or IPv6 IP address or a string representation of the address.